 San Marino is one of the smallest countries in the world, located within Italy.
-Despite its size and strong financial sector, San Marino is not a gold-producing country and does not operate a large-scale bullion trading market.
+Despite its size, long history, and well-known financial sector, San Marino is not a gold-producing nation and does not operate a large-scale bullion trading market.
+Instead, its gold ecosystem is built around collectible coins, limited retail sales, and reliance on international supply chains.
+This makes San Marino a very different type of gold market compared with major bullion centers.

 Understanding San Marino’s Gold Market Structure